There are many beautiful beaches in Cyprus, and many international tourists come here each year to enjoy the sun as well as the beaches.

 Perhaps the most famous Cyprus beach, Nissi Beach is the pride of Ayia Napa and attracts visitors from all over the world.
 There are plenty of watersports available.
 During summertime, it is packed with people, especially a younger crowd.

-If you want to enjoy this place without the crowds, you should go during shoulder season in April/May or September.
+If you want to enjoy this place without the crowds, you should go during the shoulder season in April/May or September.

 This is the beach in Larnaca, and it’s probably one of the best city beaches in all of Europe.
 Finikoudes has been awarded with the blue flag status, and it’s one of the most popular places in the summertime.

-A popular place to go among families and locals living in the Mackenzie area, in Larnaca.
+This is a popular place to go among families and locals living in the Mackenzie area, in Larnaca.